Quality

 processes

-A set of activities that uses resources to transform inputs into outputs that are provided to a customer.
-A process' quality determines the quality of the outputs, or products, it produces.
+A set of activities that uses resources to transform inputs, such as raw materials, into outputs, like products or services that are provided to a customer.
+A process’s quality determines the quality of the outputs it produces.

-The department within an organization responsible for manufacturing a finished product for a customer.
-Production includes many manufacturing processes as well as quality assurance efforts.
+The area of an organization that is responsible for manufacturing a finished product for a customer.
+The production department performs many manufacturing processes, such as welding, machining, and grinding.

 products

-The department within an organization responsible for acquiring parts and raw materials necessary to make a product.
-Purchasing primarily involves selecting and retaining suppliers.
+The area of an organization that is responsible for acquiring parts and raw materials necessary to make a product.
+The purchasing department's primary tasks are conducting transactions with suppliers.

 quality

 The satisfaction of customer requirements.
-Quality products conform to specifications, are free of defects, and meet the requirements of their anticipated use.
+Quality products and processes conform to specifications, are free of defects, and meet the requirements of their anticipated use.

 quality assurance